 So much for fall weather.
 It is hotter now than it has been all summer!
 What better time than now for our air conditioner to break, right?!
 Thanks to my neighbor who had a great repairman recommendation, it is already fixed and didn't kill us financially.
 Phew!Read More

-1. The peeling of apples required for this recipe caused my sharp knife to take a very large chunk of flesh from my thumb, resulting in blood loss, tears, my four-year-old believing I was dying, a band-aid getting stuck to my open wound and a resulting trip to the ER.Read More
+1. The peeling of fresh apples required for this recipe caused my sharp knife to take a very large chunk of flesh from my thumb, resulting in blood loss, tears, my four-year-old believing I was dying, a band-aid getting stuck to my open wound and..Read More

 I am writing from Orlando, where my family and I are enjoying the tail end of a very cherished vacation.
 Our 6-year-old son was granted a wish from the Make-a-Wish Foundation and we have been spoiled beyond words since we arrived last Friday.
 We are in awe about the treatment we have received the past few days.Read More